Jura in a nutshell

 Limited export volume

+Such small production inevitably means that Jura’s wines can be difficult to get hold of.
+This is especially true in the export markets.
 As of 2021, only 12% of Jura wines were exported outside France.
 Although this number has increased significantly over the past 15 years (from 2% up to 12%), it still only represents a small fraction of global exports.
-Furthermore, half of the Jura wines exported are Cremant du Jura, a type of sparkling wine.
-Even when looking at the total export, the number of bottles brought into each market is a tiny fraction.
-Non-sparkling wine is an even smaller percentage of the 12% total.

 Jura’s wines are some of France’s most distinctive wines.